googlecreativelab/norman-sketch-player/README.md

 }
 ```

-You can also forego Firebase and point the player directly at you animation
+You can also forego Firebase and point the player directly at your animation
 JSON files:

 ```javascript